FS2020-USER-TESTER/MOD-milviz-aircraft-pc6/README.md

 Click on right of this page and go to latest release.
 Download the zip, unzip, and copy folder MOD-milviz-aircraft-pc6 to FS20204 community. https://github.com/FS2020-USER-TESTER/MOD-milviz-aircraft-pc6/releases

+### FS2024 will reset to default all of your previously customized control assignments for the 6 models when MOD is loaded.
+Go into controls menu to re-select your desired control profiles.

 Here are issues this mod addresses:

 * [Standard Wheel Models]  Fix to "right wheel appears to be floading when parked."